harvardinformatics/snakemake-workshop/develop/index.md

 ```

-Because of the way we named these parameters in the rule, it actually makes the command line more readable.
+Because of the way we named these parameters in the rule, it actually makes the command line more readable. **Be sure to remember the comma after each param**.
+That is required syntax for Snakemake.

 Importantly, just because we put the number of threads as a parameter, that doesn't mean that the rule will actually run with that many threads.
 Parameters are just keywords that you tell the tool to use; they don't enforce any behavior on their own.
 In the next section, we will see how to specify the actual compute resources that a rule should use.
 If we try to run this rule on a machine that doesn't have the required number of CPUs, it may run more slowly because bwa is expecting 4 CPUs.